We DON' T use high-speed molders.

 The issues with molders, is that if the knives are not aligned properly, or have become dull, or worn through normal, everyday use, even by only a few thousandths of an inch- they will produce dowels that are quite oval in cross-section.

-Now, this will actually affect the flight characteristics of the arrow. essentially with a shaft of varying diameters, the spine will vary dramatically around the shaft, This has a detrimental effect on flight and paradox recovery.
+Now, this will unfortunately directly affect the flight characteristics of the arrow.
+Essentially, with a shaft of varying diameters, the spine will vary dramatically around the shaft.
+This has a detrimental effect on flight and paradox recovery.
 It will also wreak havoc on a cresting machine when the shaft is out of round.
 Points and nocks won't fit nicely.
 The overall quality of the shaft is compromised

-We elect to rather use the slower, but more accurate process of a rotary spinning head containing cutting knives, something akin to how a turning lathe would work
+We have chosen to rather use the slower, but more accurate, process of a rotary spinning head containing cutting knives, something akin to how a turning lathe would work.